bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/resources/guatemala_independence.md

 2. **Changes in Spain**: In the early 1800s, Spain was having many problems.
 Napoleon of France had invaded Spain and removed the Spanish king from power.
 This created confusion about who should rule the colonies.

-3. **Local Leadership**: Important Central American leaders like **José Cecilio del Valle** (who later wrote the Act of Independence) began discussing the possibility of governing themselves.
+3. **Local Leadership**: Important Central American leaders like **José Cecilio del Valle** (who later was a key contributor to the Act of Independence) began discussing the possibility of governing themselves.

 4. **Economic Reasons**: The Spanish government had rules that made it hard for people in the colonies to trade freely and develop their own businesses.